'vode' cover image

 state & patch

 The state object you pass to app can be updated directly or via patch.
 During the call to app, the state object is bound to the vode app instance and becomes a singleton from its perspective.
 Also a patch function is added to the state object; it is the same function that is also returned by app.
 A re-render happens when a patch object is supplied to the patch function or via event.
+When an object is passed to patch, its properties are incrementally deep merged onto the state object.

 const s = {